 1. Generate and Plant Ideas

-At this stage, your CSM needs to go beyond analyzing feedback into discovering new business outcomes for your customers.
+At this stage, your CSM needs to go beyond analyzing feedback to discovering new business outcomes for your customers.
 You can then open “a buffet of ideas” to your customers.
 Discuss the ideas with the clients to identify which ones are achievable and can positively impact their business while increasing their success with you.

 2. Decide Priorities